pschool-in/curriculum/content/science/environment-2.md

 Agriculture is the cultivation of land and breeding of animals and plants to provide food, fiber, woods and medicinal plants to sustain and enhance life.

-An area of land with fields and buildings that is devoted primarily to growing crops or raising domestic animals or both as a business is called farm.
+An area of land with fields and sturctures devoted to growing crops or raising domestic animals or both as a business is called farm.

 ### Diary farm

-Dairy farming is a type of agriculture that focuses on extraction of milk and preparation of various milk products like cheese, butter, curd etc.
+Dairy farming is a type of agriculture that focuses on extraction of milk and preparation of various milk products like cheese, butter, curd, ghee etc.

 Buffaloes produce more amount of milk than cows.
 Also, buffalo milk has more nutrients than cow’s milk.India is the biggest buffalo milk producer in the world.

 The cattle feed includes roughage and concentrates.
 The roughage contains high amount of fiber.
 Apart from these feed, cattle need an adequate amount of fresh water.

 Foot and mouth disease and anthrax are some of the common diseases found among cattle.

 Veterinary medicine deals with the prevention, diagnosis and treatment of disease, disorder and injury for domestic and non-domestic animals.

-Bullocks are used to plough land, harvest and thrash crops.
++ Bullocks are used to plough land, harvest and thrash crops.
-Cattle are employed in transportation.
++ Cattle are employed in transportation.
-Cattle dung is used as manure.
++ Cattle dung is used as manure.
 It is also used as fuel and for generation of biogas.
-Panchagavya is an ayurvedic medicine used in agriculture to control pest and fungi.It is a mixer of dung and urine of cows, fresh milk, curd, jaggary and ghee.
++ Panchagavya is an ayurvedic medicine used in agriculture to control pest and fungi.It is a mixer of dung and urine of cows, fresh milk, curd, jaggary and ghee.
-Leather goods are manufactured from cattle hides.
++ Leather goods are manufactured from cattle hides.

 ### Poultry farms